Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 Choose vodka for clean, classic flavor

-The alcohol sets the foundation — the vanilla beans do the magic.
+The alcohol sets the foundation — but the vanilla beans do the real magic.

 Back to blog